 Fun with Acronyms: The TITANs (Total Information Tactical Awareness Network), who appropriately have access to super-advanced technology (and potentially even psi powers) with which they can seemingly bend reality to their whims.

 Gatehopping The Universe: The Gatehopper groups who continuously travel through the Pandora Gates, sightseeing the wonders of the universe and sometimes return to transhuman space by random chance.
 Unless they ended up in a supernova by said random chance.

 Giant Enemy Crab: The Nova Crab morph, a human sized coconut crab with cybernetic implants.

 Gender Is No Object / Purely Aesthetic Gender: Since you can switch into a new body that has a gender more to your choose, or can have an implant that point-blank lets you switch genders, issues of gender politics have somewhat fallen by the way side.
 Where they do exist, it's a result of a hab's particular aesthetic and usually comes across as pretty damn weird.

-Global Currency Exception: Credits are the standard currency used in old and transitional economies (which include well over half of humanity).
+Credits are the standard currency used in old and transitional economies (which include well over half of humanity).
 In places that have fully adopted the New Economy, however, reputation and favor-trading have replaced credits, a state of affairs that has both benefits and drawbacks.